 Patients at higher risk should have more frequent screening, depending on the nature of that risk.

-Fecal Occult Blood Testing (FOBT): Stool guaiac tests have a fairly low sensitivity and specificity but are non-invasive and inexpensive.
+Fecal Occult Blood Testing: Stool guaiac tests have a fairly low sensitivity and specificity but are non-invasive and inexpensive.
 Fecal immunochemical testing (FIT) may have a higher sensitivity and specificity but is more expensive.
 This method of screening is recommended annually by the US Preventive Services Task Force.

 Endoscopy: Colonoscopy with biopsy identifies colonic growths and may allow for removal of early lesions.
 Colonoscopy is also indicated for further evaluation of other abnormal screening test.
 It requires bowel preparation and sedation and carries a small risk of perforation and bleeding.
 Colonoscopy is the most common test used to screen for and diagnose colorectal cancer and is typically recommended every 10 years.

 Computed tomography colonography: “Virtual colonoscopy” uses thin-slice CT scanning to identify colonic neoplasms.
 Bowel preparation is required, but the test can be performed without sedation.
 Any abnormalities require colonoscopy for further evaluation.
 There is radiation exposure associated with the procedure.